 Another layer to this entire conversation is not only points and miles, but “status”.
 Many of these credit cards in this space will come with automatic status within a loyalty program.

-For example, the Hilton Honors American Express Ascend card gives you automatic Gold status with Hilton.
+For example, the Hilton Honors American Express Surpass® Card gives you automatic Gold status with Hilton.
 This alone provides value to you as you are eligible for room upgrades and extra perks during your stays.

-I currently have Diamond status with Hilton by having the American Express Hilton Aspire Card and have received numerous perks and upgrades by simply having it.
+I currently have Diamond status with Hilton by having the The Hilton Honors American Express® Aspire card and have received numerous perks and upgrades by simply having it.

 How To Strategically Use Your Points & Miles

 First Things First